cyclic-software/docs/docs/troubleshooting/main-entry-point-does-not-exist.md

 ## Solution

 Cyclic launches your code by running `node .`.
-By default this will look for a `main` entry in your `package.json`.
+By default, this will look for a `main` entry in your `package.json`.
 If that entry does not exist it will then default to `server.js`.

 Either you can define a `main` entry that points to your entry point - for example: